Initial Awards

 Pell Grant

 The Pell Grant is awarded to students with high financial need who are completing a first bachelor's degree.
-The amount of the grant is based on the student's Expected Family Contribution (EFC) and enrollment status.
+For the 2023-2024 academic year, the amount of the grant is based on the student's Expected Family Contribution (EFC) and enrollment status.
+Starting in 2024-2025, the amount of the Pell grant is based on the Student Aid Index (SAI) and enrollment.
 Award amounts can change yearly.
 Students can receive the Pell Grant for no more than 12 full-time semesters (including summer).
-Students will be notified on their Student Aid Report when they are approaching the lifetime Pell limit.
+Students will be notified on their Student Aid Report (2023-2024 FAFSA) or FAFSA Submission Summary (2024-2025 FAFSA) when they are approaching the lifetime Pell limit.
+To receive the Pell Grant you must meet the requirements and Submit the FAFSA.
+Learn more about the Federal Pell Grant.

 Awards